authelia/authelia/docs/features.md

 It is also possible to use [basic authentication] to access a resource protected by a single factor.

+Please note that Authelia uses the *Proxy-Authorization* header and not *Authorization* since one might be willing to authenticate against both Authelia and the proxy.
+For instance you can use the following command to access your service:

+    curl -H "Proxy-Authorization: Basic am9objpwYXNzd29yZA==" https://myservice.example.com"

 ## Session management with Redis

 When your users authenticate against Authelia, sessions are stored in a